“Why do they call it a fast when it goes so slooooow?” —Gallagher

 Well, it’s Biblical for one thing: In the Old Testament, regular fasters were Moses, David, Elijah, Daniel and Hannah.
 In the New Testament, Jesus, of course, as well as the Apostles and Anna.

 Fasting continued to play a regular part in the early church and the early church Fathers, down through the lives of the Reformers like Martin Luther and John Calvin.
 Different theological schools were also represented like Arminian John Wesley and Calvinist Jonathan Edwards.

-Fasting is a way to humble yourself before the Lord, and can serve as prescription against a prideful heart.
+Fasting is a way to humble yourself before the Lord and can serve as a prescription against a prideful heart.
 It disciplines the body and humbles the soul.
 It’s a way to increase personal holiness, to get God’s attention, if you will, and a way to set the captives free.

 “But this kind does not go out except by prayer and fasting,” said Jesus.